intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/case-management.md

 definition that should be used to display/edit the data of this work item.

 When opening cases at same tab, the number of cases may be limited.
-The parameter is responsible for this feature - `MaxNumberOfOpenedCases`.
+The optional parameter is responsible for this feature - `MaxNumberOfOpenedCases`.

 Example:
 ```xml